What is Supply Chain Management? Key Principles + Best Practices

 Reducing fulfilment costs

 Order fulfilment can be costly for your business if it’s not implemented strategically.
-Inefficient inventory storage, poor geographic locations, high shipping costs, and unoptimised labour and operations can add up over time and kill your margins.
-Ecommerce businesses benefit from effective fulfilment that is not just a cost centre but a revenue driver if optimised correctly.
+Inefficient inventory storage, poor geographic locations, high shipping costs, and unoptimized labour and operations can add up over time and kill your margins.

 Ecommerce businesses have a different supply chain compared to brick and mortar retailers.
 Instead of having products shipped to a retail location, products are stored in an ecommerce warehouse and shipped directly to consumers.
 Here’s an overview of what the ecommerce supply chain looks like: